MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-odbc.md

 4. For read operations, use **rxImport** to read data
 5. For write operations, use **rxDataStep** to write data

-In Microsoft R, an ODBC dependency exists for data import from relational database systems like Oracle, PostGreSQL, and MySQL, to name a few.
+In Microsoft R, an ODBC and **RxOdbcData** dependency exists for data import from relational database systems like Oracle, PostGreSQL, and MySQL, to name a few.

-For Teradata, you should skip these steps and create an **rxTeradata** data source instead (see [RevoScaleR Teradata Getting Started Guide](https://msdn.microsoft.com/en-us/microsoft-r/scaler-teradata-getting-started) for details).
+For Teradata, you should avoid ODBC and create an **rxTeradata** data source instead (see [RevoScaleR Teradata Getting Started Guide](https://msdn.microsoft.com/en-us/microsoft-r/scaler-teradata-getting-started) for details).

 For SQL Server, you should generally use **rxSqlServerData** as the data source (see this [SQL Server tutorial](https://docs.microsoft.com/en-us/sql/advanced-analytics/tutorials/deepdive-create-sql-server-data-objects-using-rxsqlserverdata), but you might need **rxOdbcData** if you are accessing [R objects stored in a SQL Server table](https://docs.microsoft.com/sql/advanced-analytics/r/save-and-load-r-objects-from-sql-server-using-odbc), or if you are importing data from Azure SQL Database.